ALERT–Six Community Meetings about City Parks priorities, between Nov 12 and Dec 4.

 The second in a series of public meetings to develop an updated Master Plan for Ute Valley Park will be from 6 to 8 pm Wednesday, Nov.
 12 at Eagleview Middle School, 1325 Vindicator Drive.

 Approximately 120 people participated in the first meeting on Sept 23.
 Ideas from that meeting served as the basis for two alternative plans that will be presented Nov 12.
 The bulk of the meeting will be spent with participants reviewing and responding to the alternatives.
+Information from the Sept 23 meeting is at this link.

 Master Plan public meeting for new Falcon Regional Park, Nov 18, 6-8 pm.